enriquepablo/npl-web/bnf.rst

 (atomically) added to the kb when we issue an ``extend.`` order.

-An atomic fact matches a condition in a rule if (but not only if) they are identical (ignoring the order of modifiers in the predicate).
-It also matches when they are identical except that the atomic fact specifies more modifiers than the condition.
+An atomic fact matches a condition in a rule if (but not only if) they are identical (ignoring the order of objects in the predicate).
+It also matches when they are identical except that the atomic fact specifies more objects than the condition.
-Also, the order of the modifiers is immaterial for matching.
+Also, the order of the objects is immaterial for matching.

 We can use logical variables in place of terms in the conditions and consecuences of a rule.
 A logical variable is a symbol that starts with a